 Quality of new build housing in the UK is already under increasing scrutiny.
 A recent survey by New Homes Review suggested that 35% of consumers were worried about poor build quality of new homes.
-This fear has been fuelled by worrying trends amongst some of the large builders.
-In May last year Ian Tyler, the chief executive of Bovis, had to apologise after hundreds of homebuyers alleged that their new houses were riddled with defects.
+This fear has been fuelled by worrying trends amongst some of the large construction companies.
+In May last year Ian Tyler, Non-executive Chairman of Bovis Homes Group PLC, had to apologise after hundreds of homebuyers alleged that their new houses were riddled with defects.

 Unfortunately, the problems don’t stop there.
-In his government-appointed review of the UK’s construction labour model in 2016, Mark Farmer warned that capacity-led construction cost inflation was leading to many residential projects being commercially unviable, but also that there is a structural time-bomb within the industry, due to the workforce’s size and demographic.
+In his government-appointed review of the UK’s construction labour model in 2016, Mark Farmer warned that capacity-led construction cost inflation was leading to many residential projects being commercially unviable.
+In addition, there is also a structural time-bomb within the industry, due to the workforce’s size and demographic.
 Farmer warns that, based purely on existing workforce age and current levels of new entrant attraction, we could see a 20-25% decline in the available labour force in construction within just a single decade.

 All this evidence begs the question: irrespective of planning and financial viability concerns, how are we going maintain the current levels of housing delivery to a high quality that consumers will accept, let alone start to bridge the huge delivery shortfall?

 One answer would be to increase productivity.
 Research by Mace indicates that, if construction productivity rates had kept pace with those of manufacturing, UK infrastructure could have been delivered 33 per cent quicker.
-But how do you increase productivity in a sector which is doing things the same way it has for the last 150 years?
+But, how do you increase productivity in a sector that is doing things the same way it has for the last 150 years?

-The remedy will come from technology and innovation, which has the potential to: attract young talent back to the industry, increase sluggish productivity, boost quality, and radically change the way we think about mass-housing design.
+The remedy will come from technology and innovation that has the potential to: attract young talent back to the industry; increase sluggish productivity; boost quality; and, radically change the way we think about mass-housing design.

 Approaches vary in sophistication, from the factory assembly of externally-sourced component parts to fully vertically-integrated, factory-built solutions.
-Most are favouring timber as the material for the frame; external cladding with other materials mean that a traditional look can still be achieved.
+Most are favouring timber as the material for the frame, while external cladding with other materials mean that a traditional look can still be achieved.

-Manufacturing-line-style construction should lead to greater consistency (and therefore quality) and faster delivery, leading to higher productivity.
-Quality can be further improved with 3D modelling working hand-in-glove with other tech innovations, such as laser-guided timber cutting, in other words, the full digitisation of the process.
+A manufacturing-line style of construction should lead to greater consistency (and therefore quality) and faster delivery, leading to higher productivity.
+Quality can be further improved with 3D modelling working hand-in-glove with other tech innovations, such as laser-guided timber cutting.
+In other words, the full digitisation of the process.
 Moreover, this method should lead to greater consumer choice as producers strive for a model whereby (like buying a car online) buyers can specify certain key elements of their home.

 The holy grail of this new approach is a vertically integrated tech-enabled solution where (like BIM Level 4) a new home and its digital twin co-exist from the start-to-finish of their life cycles.
 Perhaps more enticing though is wondering whether we will we get to a stage of mass-produced fully-customisable homes?

-New advances, such as 3D printing, and ever developing manufacturing processes may soon mean that skilled artisanal construction skills (think ornate decoration) may be able to be part-automated, meaning that the only limitations to exterior design could soon become the architect’s imagination, rather than the client’s budget.
+New advances, such as 3D printing, and ever-developing manufacturing processes may soon mean that skilled artisanal construction skills (think ornate decoration) may become part-automated.
+This will mean that the only limitations to exterior design could soon become the architect’s imagination, rather than the client’s budget.